KevinMarquette/kevinmarquette.github.io/_draft/DSL Design Patterns.md

         return $stateEngine
     }

 This example captures all the hashtables that are created when the `$StateScript` is invoked.
-Performs some processing and then returns the resulting statemachine.
+It performs some processing and then returns the resulting statemachine.

     StateMachine "Start" {